 Taking a Fresh Look at Yourself.
 A few days ago I wrote a post called the Mother LOAD.
 In this post, I spoke about how often we are so busy being wives, mothers, friends, mothers, career women, and so on, that we may forget who WE are (self-love).
 Sometimes, our dreams and aspirations get put aside so we can fulfill a very important role.
 And that’s OK… SOMETIMES!

-Learning to put yourself first by no way means that you are negating your role as a mother, etc. It just means you know the importance of being in a healthy place, in order to succeed at what you have been called to do/be.
-Because the reality is: if we are not healthy, often our families suffer because of it.
-That’s why I called my previous article, THE MOTHERLOAD, as it may feel like a load and when that happens, we should know that its time for some self-care.
+Learning to put yourself first in no way means that you are negating your role as a mother, etc. It just means you know the importance of being in a healthy place, in order to succeed at what you have been called to do/be.
+Because the reality is: that if we are not healthy, often our families suffer because of it.
+That’s why I called my previous article, THE MOTHERLOAD, as it may feel like a load and when that happens, we should know that it’s time for some self-care.

 We should not feel guilty about taking some “time out“.
 In fact, I think our families will be grateful that we acknowledge the need for it.
 For you see, we will walk back into our home ready for another round of parenting.
 Well rested, feeling calm and in control.

 So, how do we do this?